Willem C. Vis Moot: Vis East

 The Vis East Moot is the sister moot to the Vis Moot in Vienna.
 The Vis East takes place annually in Hong Kong.
 Founded in 2003 by Louise Barrington, a Canadian arbitrator based in Hong Kong, the Vis East was originally underwritten by the East Asia Branch of the Chartered Institute of Arbitrators.
 The Vis East uses the same moot problem and the rules are essentially the same as the Moot that takes place in Vienna.
 Nevertheless, they are two separate moots with separate registrations and fees, as well as separate winners – the Vis East is not a regional elimination moot for the Vienna competition.
 A law school can register for the Vis East, the Vienna moot, or both.
 While the same students can be on both teams, a student cannot present oral arguments in both the Hong Kong and the Vienna Moot in the same year even though both moots are held a week apart; further, students who have spoken in elimination rounds in previous editions (whether in Vienna or Hong Kong) cannot participate as an oralist in subsequent competitions.
 The first local host of the Vis East was the City University of Hong Kong; the 1st–3rd editions were held at City University's campus located in Kowloon Tong.
 The following two moots were hosted by the Chinese University of Hong Kong at its campus in Central.
 From the 6th edition to the 16th edition, the Vis East Moot moved back to City University of Hong Kong.
 The general rounds and elimination rounds are now held at Justice Place, in Central Hong Kong.
 The Directors of the Vis East Moot are Barrington and Sherlin Tung.

 Online edition

 In 2020, due to COVID-19 pandemic, both Vis moots were conducted online during the originally scheduled dates, paving the way to the first editions of the Virtual Vis East and Virtual Vis respectively.
 Around 70 out of the original 140 teams that had signed up participated in the First Virtual Vis East, while the number for the virtual rounds for Vienna was around 250 out of 390.
 As air travel restrictions did not improve, it was decided that the 2021 and 2022 editions of both Vis moots would be online as well.
-The Vienna edition returned to the in-person format in 2023.
+Both Vis moots returned to the in-person format in 2023.